nightconcept/any2/docs/operational-guidelines.md

 # Operational Guidelines

-The "Night" engine project will adhere to the **Google C# Style Guide**.
+The "Night" engine project will ALWAYS adhere to the **Google C# Style Guide**.
 Key aspects of this guide, supplemented by project-specific interpretations, are outlined below.
-All developers are expected to familiarize themselves with the full guide.

 - **Formatting & Style:**
   - **Indentation:** 2 spaces, no tabs.